berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 -------------------------------

+* DONE: JOE:2020-02-10: Ability to specify a class for label independent of class of the widget.
+* DONE:JOE:2020-02-11: Text widget when num_dec has been specified should reformat to fit the specification when it looses format.
+In reality this should be implemented as a general purpose function that allows a reformat pattern to do this work.
+* DONE:JOE:2020-02-05: ProvDemo: Download and parse public data for Dental providers to drive auto suggest, search and supply basic data for demo.
+* DONE: JOE:2020-02-15: Demonstrate ability to  handle multi-level nested forms eg:   Plan to list of clients to single client to list of sub clients to list of contacts to single contact with CRUD Add, Edit, Drop.
+* SKIP: Alternative Found: Make a clean way to read a directory of files and return header data to allow rendering a summary table.
+EG: If each contact is in a separate file then would want to returns some basic data for each contact to render the initial table prior to the click that drills in to edit each piece of content.
+* DONE:JOE:2020-02-13: Allow label Class to override normal generated class for the label.
+Demonstrate shrinking label for state to allow better formatting.
+This is to allow easier formatting when we want custom behavior out of a subset of labels.
+* DONE:JOE:2020-02-15: Done in a different way using cached objects and ability to render child forms in tabs.
+Add support to invalidate and remove parent object after edit of child when child views are included in parent fetch.
+Or support editing them in place so other forms can properly see the changed fields when sub form edit field is displayed.
+* DONE:JOE:2020-01-30: **DEMO** [Configure custom domain](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) for github pages site
+* DONE: JOE:2020-02-08: Demo: Dental Claim:Form field which Sums other fields on the form.
+Even when those fields are not part of table
+* DONE:JOE:2020-01-30: Demo: Dental Claim:Feature to set a random / timestamp data object Id after an empty object is loaded.
+Support rendering blank form when source object can not be located.
+* DONE:JOE:2020-01-30: Demo: Dental Claim: Download sample CDT Codes to populate drop down.
+* DONE:JOE:2020-02-13: Done as Auto Suggest for provider can be reused for Claim: Demo: Dental Claim: Fast search filter widget to make search by codes easy.
+AND Filter dropdown list of CDT codes as user types the code.
 * DONE:JOE:2020-02-16: DentalClaimDemo: Make the container objects flex-wrap they are not reflowing on browser correctly.
 * DONE:JOE:2020-02-15: Validation message is broken in dental claim for tooth system.
 * DONE:JOE:2020-02-15: ProvDemo: License:  An editable table where each row is composed of a multi-field block that is not presented in an array.